afunnydev/planiselect/content/singles/a-propos.en.md

     text: They are assigned the cabling contract for the new Laval subway line.
   - date1: 2008
     text: >-
       In 2000, "R.P.
-Cable Installation" experiences the inevitable decline in traditional phone cabling contracts.
+Cables Installation" experiences the inevitable decline in traditional phone cabling contracts.
 In 2008, when founder Robert Paquette dies, R.P.
-Cable Installation ceases operations completely.
+Cables Installation ceases operations completely.
 The remaining current projects are transferred to Planiselect Inc.
   - date1: 2017
     text: >-